- BRRRR

 Remember what we said at the start – cash flow gets taxed.

 When you force appreciation and refinance, you’re pulling out cash that generally isn’t treated as taxable income (consult your accountant).
 You’re not selling the property (which would trigger capital gains).
 You’re taking out a loan against the equity you created.
+To maximize your tax efficiency as you scale, consider implementing tax structuring strategies for multifamily investors using holding companies and operating companies.

 Plus, you can now take that money and do it again with another property.
 And again.
 And again.